HenriquesLab/DL4MicEverywhere/docs/USER_GUIDE.md

 ### Download DL4MicEverywhere Repository:

-* **Option 1**: Download the last version of DL4MicEverywhere from GitHub's repository
+* **Option 1**: Download the last version of DL4MicEverywhere from GitHub's repository:

     1. Download a ZIP file of the DL4MicEverywhere repository by clicking [here](https://github.com/HenriquesLab/DL4MicEverywhere/archive/refs/heads/main.zip).

-    2. Unzip the downloaded file and enter in the DL4MicEverywhere folder.
+    2. Unzip the downloaded file and go to the DL4MicEverywhere folder.

-* **Option 2**: Download from the terminal using git
+* **Option 2**: Download from the terminal using git:

     > ⚠️: **IMPORTANT**:
     > `git` must be installed.
 If not, follow the [official installation steps](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).